Community Needs Assessment Report

 Community Health Needs Assessment Process

-To conduct the Community Health Needs Assessment, in 2010 Magee Rehabilitation Hospital convened a CHNA working group that included administrative staff and specially selected interns under the advisement of upper management.
-Numerous data sources were used to develop a survey with various drafts edited through 2011 and early in 2012.
-In April and May 2012, drafts of the survey were presented to various individuals with disabilities to obtain recommendations on content, topic areas, readability and ease of completion.
-The CHNA survey contained 47 questions, was launched in August 2012 and closed on December 31, 2012.
-The survey was distributed to numerous former Magee Rehabilitation Hospital patients via the Hospitals Lifetime Follow-Up and Outpatient programs.
-The survey was also shared with various other organizations that serve adults with disabilities, such as Inglis House, the MayorҒs Commission on People with Disabilities, Liberty Resources and others.
-The survey could be completed in writing and online (via Survey Monkey), and 417 individuals completed the survey.
+To conduct the Community Health Needs Assessment, in 2015 Magee Rehabilitation Hospital convened a CHNA working group that included administrative staff and specially selected interns under the advisement of upper management.
+The CHNA survey used in the 2013 assessment contained 47 questions, was re-launched in November 2015 and closed on February 8, 2016.
+The survey was distributed to numerous former Magee Rehabilitation Hospital patients via the Hospital’s Lifetime Follow-Up and Outpatient programs.
+The survey was also shared with various other organizations that serve adults with disabilities, such as the Mayor’s Commission on People with Disabilities.
+The survey could be completed in writing and online (via Survey Monkey), and 241 individuals completed the survey.

 The CHNA survey was divided into seven main sections grouped by question topic, all of which are primary issues facing individuals living with disabilities.